Tantilla

 Tantilla is a large genus of harmless New World snakes in the family Colubridae.
-The genus includes 66 species, which are commonly known as centipede snakes, blackhead snakes, and flathead snakes.
+The genus includes 66 species, which are commonly known as centipede snakes, black-headed snakes, and flathead snakes.

 Description

 Tantilla are small snakes, rarely exceeding 20 cm (8 inches) in total length (including tail).
 They are generally varying shades of brown, red or black in color.
 Some species have a brown body with a black head.

 Behavior

 Tantilla are nocturnal, secretive snakes.
 They spend most of their time buried in the moist leaf litter of semi-forested regions or under rocks and debris.

 Diet

 The diet of snakes of the genus Tantilla consists primarily of invertebrates, including scorpions, centipedes, spiders, and various insects.